piqnt/polymatic/README.md

 ## User Guide - 5 Minutes

 Polymatic is a lightweight framework for building modular applications, and easily integrating other libraries.
 It does not include built-in frame-loop, rendering, physics, or any other game specific functions.
 Instead, it provides a simple and modular way to implement your game, and integrate other libraries, such as rendering, sound, physics, storage, networking, etc.

+Polymatic API is human-friendly and AI-friendly, ideal for vibe coding.

 Polymatic is distributed as a simple JavaScript library, and is compatible with frontend and backend development tools and environments.